spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/building-pages/oryx-pages.md

 ### Configuring content for a route

 You can configure the matching URL of a page using the `meta.route` field.
-This allows you to define on which URL the page should be rendered.
+This lets you define which URL the page should be rendered on.

 Here's an example of how to configure the route of a page: